ruthwikkuppachi/dspace_repo/README.md

 - I wanted to explore the DSpace repository and its features.
 - I regularly work with projects in the climate/weather field so having all these datasets in one place with relevant metadata would be helpful in case I needed to work on a project requiring a specific dataset.

-Through this project, I got to learn a lot about managing and administering a DSpace repository.
-I learned how to create Communities and Collections, add Items to each Community, and add relevant metadata fields to each Item.
+Through this project, I got to learn a lot about managing and administering a DSpace repository, including how to create Communities and Collections, add Items to each Community, and add relevant metadata fields to each Item.